Every day more investors are using alternative strategies to generate income since the income from bonds is still relatively low.

 Diversification reduces risk.
 There are many ways investors can diversify; having both investment diversification and income diversification lowers financial risk even more.

 Diversification from owning both a small business and real estate can make sense especially for those who are able to delegate tasks and manage a small team.
-If you want to own both a business and real estate, I would focus on one at a time.
+If you want to own both a business and real estate, I would focus on one strategy at a time.

-For example, we bought our rental properties before we started online businesses.
+For example, we bought our rental properties years before we started online businesses.
 While we have considered selling our real estate rentals, we have kept them because we like the diversification and the inflation hedge they provide.
 They generate a small amount of passive income while paying for themselves for the most part.

-For us, it worked well to begin with real estate rental investments first since they generate passive income.
+For us, it worked well to begin with real estate rental investments since they generate passive income.
 This freed our time to work on our online businesses later.
 We also liked that by focusing on diversified income generating assets, we would be able to delay or possibly avoid retirement withdrawals following the popular 4% rule.

-But I believe this diversification issue is almost always overridden by which investment (real estate vs. owning a business) offers the best value based on current cycles and the economy.
+I believe, however, this diversification issue is almost always overridden by which investment (real estate vs. owning a business) offers the best value based on current cycles and the economy.

 Summary of Owning a Business Vs Real Estate

-As you can see, there are many considerations of owning a small business vs real estate rental investments to generate income while building wealth.
+As you can see, there are many considerations for owning a business vs real estate rentals to generate income while building wealth.

-When you start with a clear picture of your net worth, desired lifestyle and wealth goals, you’ll be led to the right choice for you personally.
+When you start with a clear picture of your available capital, desired lifestyle, and financial goals, you’ll be led to the right choice for you personally.
 There are no cookie cutter solutions at Retire Certain, only what works for you based on your unique skills, interests, goals, assets and financial goals.

 Click here to read my related post How Much Money Do You Need to Live Off investments?